 Take Action: You can browse our guide on How to Finance a Business to start generating ideas.
 Keep in mind the email course we mentioned in Step 1 really comes in handy here because planning and finances go together like peas and carrots.

 All you may really need as a startup is a basic website, or even just a single landing page with all the pertinent details while you bring your business idea to life.
-What matters is the world has a way to investigate you, share your news, and engage if they aren’t located in the Virginia area.
+What matters is that the world has a way to investigate you, share your news, and engage if they aren’t located in the Virginia area.

 Take Action: The first step is finding the right platform, which thankfully there are some great options out there.
 Head on over to our reviews of the top two in our book (Wix and Weebly) to get a head start if you don’t already have this in the bag.

 Whether we’re talking about the digital sphere or the melding of cultures on the ground in Roanoke, where are your ideal customers/clients/users?
 Be as specific as you can, because each and every one of them are huge reservoirs waiting to be explored.
-There is no more powerful marketing asset than direct and honest feedback.